bimspot/bcf-toolkit/src/bcf-toolkit/README.md

 ```

 ### Using BCF worker
-The worker is implemented to use predefined workflows to convert `BCF` files
+The `BCF` worker is designed to facilitate the conversion of `BCF` files to
-into `json` and back.
-The function decides which workflow must be used according
+`JSON` and vice versa using predefined workflows.
+The appropriate workflow is
+selected based on the file extensions of the source and target.
+For example, if
-to the source and target.
-If the source ends with `.bcfzip` the converter uses
+the source file ends with `.bcfzip`, the `BcfZipToJson` converter is used.

-the `BcfZipToJson` for example.
+#### Basic conversion

 ```csharp
 using BcfToolkit;